 Neutral beam injection (NBI) is one of the primary tools foreseen to heat and inject torque in future fusion reactors such as ITER and a Fusion Nuclear Science Facility.
 In addition, tailored deposition of NB fast ions can be used to vary the radial profile of noninductive current, thus providing a means to act on the safety factor profile.
 As a drawback, NB fast ions provide the drive for energetic particle-driven plasma instabilities such as Alfvénic (AEs), kink-like and so-called Energetic Particle modes.
 Those instabilities, in turn, redistribute fast ions in space and energy, thus affecting the control capabilities and overall efficiency of NB-driven current.
 Experiments on the NSTX tokamak are performed to understand and quantify the effects of AEs and other MHD instabilities on NB current drive efficiency as a function of NBI parameters and amount of MHD activity.
 A preliminary interpretation is that TAEs mainly affect strongly co-passing fast ions with large parallel velocity, which are the most effective in driving current, leaving other portions of the fast ion distribution nearly unperturbed.
-Clearly, this type of effect cannot be correctly modeled by ad-hoc diffusion models with no unstable F phase-space selectivity.
+Clearly, this type of effect cannot be correctly modeled by ad-hoc diffusion models with no phase-space selectivity.

-NSTX scenarios with toroidicity-induced AEs (TAEs) and lowfrequency, kink-like modes confirm that instabilities can indeed reduce the NB-driven current density and modify its profile over most of the plasma radius.
-Figure 1 shows results for a discharge at $B_t \sim 0.5$ T, with TAEs driven unstable by fast ions from NBI.
-A frequency, kink-like mode lower also becomes unstable after t~280 TAE ms. modes manifest as large amplitude (maximum $dB/B\sim 10^{-3}$) intermittent bursts, or avalanches, which cause substantial drops in the measured neutron rate.
+unstable \frac{\frac{F}{2}}{\frac{F}{2}} NSTX scenarios with toroidicity-induced AEs (TAEs) and lowfrequency, kink-like modes confirm that instabilities can indeed reduce the NB-driven current density and modify its profile over most of the plasma radius.
+Figure 1 shows results for a discharge at B_t~0.5 T, with TAEs driven unstable by fast ions from NBI.
+A frequency, kink-like mode becomes unstable after t~280 TAE ms. modes manifest as large amplitude (maximum dB/B~10-3) intermittent bursts, or avalanches, which cause substantial drops in the measured neutron rate.
 The latter is indicative of redistribution of fast ions in both radius and energy [2].

-The effects of instabilities are first simulated via the transport code TRANSP [1] $\Psi^{^{1/2\,0.6}}$ by assuming an ad-hoc, radially uniform fast ion diffusivity $D{i}(t)$.
-A net redistribution of NB-driven current is observed when instabilities are accounted for.
-However, one $w^{1/2 0.6}$ of the main uncertainties in this analysis is to quantify the relative contribution of each class of instabilities (TAE vs. kink-like modes) in NB-driven current modifications.
-This can not be properly taken into account Fig. 1: (a) Spectrum of TAE and kink-like activity for by simple modeling with an ad-hoc $D{b}(t)$.
+The effects of instabilities are first simulated via the transport code TRANSP [1] $\Psi^{1/2}$ 0.6 by assuming an ad-hoc, radially uniform fast ion diffusivity $D{h}(t)$.
+A net redistribution of NB-driven current is observed instabilities are accounted for.
+However, one w^{1/2}0.6 of the main uncertainties in this analysis is to quantify the relative contribution of each class of instabilities (TAE vs. kink-like modes) in NB-driven current modifications.
+This can not be properly taken into account Fig. 1: (a) Spectrum of TAE and kink-like activity for by simple modeling with an ad-hoc $D_b(t)$.

-In order to obtain more accurate significant drops caused by TAEs. (c) Simulated results, experiments are interpreted through evolution of NB-driven current. (d-e) Changes of NBnew numerical tools aimed at improved driven current and fast ion density relative to the case modeling of NB current drive in the presence with no instabilities.
+NSTX discharge no. 139048.
+Red arrow shows the time In order to obtain more accurate $\begin{array}{c} of \\ significant \\ color \\ drops \\ caused \\ drops \\ caused \\ drops \\ d$ results, experiments are interpreted through evolution of NB-driven current. (d-e) Changes of NBnew numerical tools aimed at improved driven current and fast ion density relative to the case modeling of NB current drive in the presence with no instabilities.
 Solid line in (e) shows the total of instabilities.
 In particular, a new fast ion TAE mode amplitude.